Canon 1Ds vs Leica CL

 It is notable that the CL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.